-In 16th century we can see in Spain the renovation of the defensive system of the kingdom in three different regions: in the frontier of Portugal (even though from 1580 to 1640 both countries were under the same crown), watching the frontier with France in the Pyrenees, and defending the maritime routes.
-The Pyrenees area is very relevant to consider now, not only because it was modernized at the end of the 16th century, equipped with the most accurate design of fortresses of their time, and because the model expanded 40 years later to the Far East into the Iberian fortresses; but also because they tried to form a strategic line along the pre-Pyrenees, with a certain degree of similarity that we can see later in the fortresses' distribution of the Philippine Islands.
+In 16th century we can see in Spain the renovation of the defensive system of the kingdom in three different regions: on the frontier with Portugal (even though from 1580 to 1640 both countries were under the same crown), watching the frontier with France in the Pyrenees, and on the coast, defending the maritime routes.
+The Pyrenees area is very relevant to consider now, not only because it was modernized at the end of the 16th century, and equipped with the most accurate design of fortresses of their time, but because the model expanded 40 years later to the Far East into the Iberian fortresses; but also because they tried to form a strategic line along the pre-Pyrenees, with a certain degree of similarity that-as a matter of hypothesis-we can see somehow replicated later in the distribution of fortresses in the Philippine Islands.

-Since the Pyrenees form a natural defensive curtain; the only need for protecting the Peninsula was to secure their four "gates" or mountain ports.
-Basically, from East to West, these were La Junquera, Somport, Roncesvalles and Fuenterrabía.
-The defensive system is quite similar in all the cases, first a rosary of small strongholds along the entrances of the gates in the border itself, and second a huge modern fortress (around 50 km south), to protect the path way to big cities, like Barcelona or Saragossa.
+Since the Pyrenees form a natural defensive curtain; to protect Peninsular Spain it was only necessary to secure their four "gates" or mountain ports.
+Basically, from West to East, these were Fuenterrabía, Roncesvalles, Somport and La Junquera.
+The defensive system is quite similar in all four cases, first a rosary of small strongholds along the entrances of the gates in the border itself, and second a huge modern fortress (around 50 km south), like Pamplona, Jaca or Rosas, to protect the entrance of the path way to big cities, like Barcelona or Saragossa.

-Modern town of La Junquera was not really the place to defend, because at that time the Rosellón (currently French territory at the north of the Pyrenees) was under the suzerainty of the Spanish king.
-The whole entrance was kept by the city of Perpignan and the above-mentioned fortress of Salses in the north of the Pyrenees, and in the Southern part by the fortress of Rosas.
-As we had mentioned the modernization started in Salses, then continued in Rosas, when Charles V assigned in 1543 the construction of the fortress to the engineer Luis Pizaño; which pentagonal shape was not introduced until the project of 1552 by the Milanese engineer, Juan Bautista Calvi, who also made the one of Perpignan, and was trained by Antonio Sangallo "The younger".
+The modern town of La Junquera was not really a location to defend, because at that time the Rosellón (currently French territory at the north of the Pyrenees) was under the suzerainty of the Spanish king.
+The whole entrance was guarded by the city of Perpignan and the above-mentioned fortress of Salses in the north of the Pyrenees, and in the South by the fortress of Rosas.
+As mentioned above the modernization started in Salses, then continued in Rosas, when Charles V assigned in 1543 the construction of the fortress to the engineer Luis Pizaño; the pentagonal shape was not introduced until the project of 1552 by the Milanese engineer, Juan Bautista Calvi, who also made the one of Perpignan, and was trained by Antonio Sangallo "The younger."